 There’s only about a week left until Congress goes on a summer recess, and there are a few notable things that have, and haven’t been done.
 As we mentioned yesterday, the House overwhelmingly passed a bill to Audit the Fed, but the Democratic leadership, isn’t exactly on board.
 It’s seven days before recess and yet still no jobs bill.
 And was the symbolic tax vote this week, a lot more important than people wants to let on?
 And a few US foreign policy decisions that haven’t exactly played out as planned.
 Iraq, Afghanistan, Libya, just to name a few.
 Alyona discusses with U.S. Congressman Dennis Kucinich.

 Travel to Rome and Israel with host Michael Card to explore the life and character of Jesus through the experiences of Peter as captured by Mark.
 You’ll visit the Mamertine Prison, Circus Maximus, the Roman Forum, and significant landmarks in Israel that help to reveal the struggles, suffering, and pain endured by non-Jewish believers who followed Jesus.
-Gain a fresh perspective on the meaning of discipleship.
-Discover how you can find hope, healing, and encouragement in the face of trials through Jesus Christ.

 This video looks at the scientific research to answer three basic questions: 1) Was the Medieval Warm Period global?
 2) Was it warmer than today?
 3) And what does this all mean anyway?
 I examine the internet feud over the hockey stick and the various myths and misinterpretations about the Medieval Warm Period that seem to be rife on the Internet.
 My sources for the myths are blogs and videos; my sources for the facts are scientific papers.